Franklin Resources tops Street, posts rare outflow

-Franklin Resources Inc (BEN.N) posted higher-then-expected quarterly earnings, but reported a rare outflow of investor cash from its closely watched bond funds.
+Feb 1 Franklin Resources Inc (BEN.N) posted higher-then-expected quarterly earnings but reported a rare outflow of investor cash from its closely watched bond funds.

-Profit was down from a year earlier, hurt by higher expenses, but the earnings beat sent the San Mateo, California, company's shares up almost 3 percent.
+Profit was down from a year earlier, hurt by higher expenses, but the earnings beat sent the San Mateo, California, company's shares up 3.6 percent.

 The quarterly outflow was the company's first since 2009, Chief Executive Greg Johnson said in recorded remarks on a webcast.
 Franklin is well known for fixed-income products focused on emerging markets such as its Templeton Global Bond fund.